 What is a Relationship Intelligence (RI) CRM Platform?

 Merely having a CRM does not necessarily make you a more efficient banker.
-Spending time on manual data entry, looking through lists, searching for contacts, and relying on humans to enter every interaction is inefficient, costing your firm hundreds of hours per year.
+Spending time manually entering data, looking through lists, searching for contacts, and relying on humans to log every interaction is inefficient, costing your firm hundreds of hours per year.

-From building and maintaining a pipeline of potential clients to meeting with executives and founders to keeping tabs on multiple deals simultaneously, your firm needs to have a system to ensure nothing falls through the cracks.
+From building and maintaining a pipeline of potential clients to keeping track of meetings with executives and founders while keeping tabs on multiple deals simultaneously, your firm needs to have a system to ensure nothing falls through the cracks.
 This is where an investment banking CRM with relationship intelligence can set you apart.

-Serving as your organization’s central source of truth, a relationship intelligence CRM houses all contact and deal activity under the same roof, enabling you to have a 360-degree view of all your relationships and the entire deal process without having to ask colleagues for information about a particular contact, company, or deal status.
+Serving as your organization’s central source of truth, a relationship intelligence CRM houses all contact and deal activity under the same roof, enabling you to have a 360-degree view of all your relationships and the entire deal process without having to take the time to ask colleagues for information about a particular contact, company, or deal status.